2.9 Proxies

-Proxies, which are deployed at the service provider, are the components responsible for receiving replication data from customers (from their source proxies) and writing data onto the virtual disks of the VMs hosted on the hypervisor where the service provider offers the DRaaS service.
+Proxies, deployed at both the tenant and the service provider, are the components responsible for receiving replication data from customers (from their source proxies) and writing data onto the virtual disks of the VMs hosted on the hypervisor where the service provider offers the DRaaS service.

 A group of proxies can work in concert to create a pool.
 They can all receive and manage incoming replication data from customers and balance these connections between them.
 If any proxy fails, another proxy can take care of the existing connections, giving continuity to customer operations.

-To streamline the replication process, service providers can deploy a proxy as a virtual machine.
-The virtual proxy must be deployed on an ESXi host that has a direct connection to the target datastore.
-In this way, the proxy will be able to use the virtual appliance transport mode (also known as HotAdd mode) to write replica data to the target.
+Service providers can deploy a proxy as a virtual machine.
+This is especially important for Snapshot Replication: if the virtual proxy is deployed on an ESXi host that has a direct connection to the target datastore, the proxy will be able to use the virtual appliance transport mode (also known as HotAdd mode) to write replica data to the target.
 This is the most effective transport mode for a target-side proxy:

 Backup proxy transport mode